 They inhabit forests, thick bush, and Amazon rainforests.

 In red-rumped agoutis, both seasonal and continuous reproduction takes place in captivity.
 Most births occur between March and July when fruit is abundant.
 The male sprays the female with urine, causing her to go into a "frenzy dance" which allows the male to approach.
-Newborns are precocial and are on their feet and can run within an hour of birth.
+Newborns are born in advanced state and able to feed themselves almost immediately (precocial).
+They are on their feet and can run within an hour after birth.
 Nursing lasts for 20 weeks.

 Fruits, vegetables, nuts, various succulent plants.